-You could write the infomation contained in sigRegions1mb to a file using write.table(write.table(sigRegions1mb, file='sig.txt').
-You can also sigRegions1mb@gains[[1]]\$probes
+You could write the infomation contained in sigRegions1mb to a file using write.table(sigRegions1mb, file='sig.txt').
+You can also access the

+> sigRegions4mb@gains[[1]]\$probes

 Using str(sig.regions.1mb) you can find out more about the way the significant regions are stored in the sigRegions object.